NickMRamirez/search_project/README.md

 ```

 The value will be transferred, by logstash, to elasticsearch.
 You can then see it via
-a URL like the following (where logstash-2015.12.11:
+a URL like the following:

 http://172.28.128.3:9200/_search?q=redis-input